raquelmarques1995/SQL_projects/README.md

 ## 📖 Repository Structure
-📂 Project1/ - [Project Name 1] → Brief description
+- 📂 `Project Management Database` → This project aims to create a relational database to manage projects for an IT company.
+The database includes information about clients, projects, tasks, and employees, and offers features to register, update, and monitor the progress of projects and tasks.
-📂 Project2/ - [Project Name 2] → Brief description
+- 📂 `Project2/` - [Project Name 2] → Brief description
-📂 Project3/ - [Project Name 3] → Brief description
+- 📂 `Project3/` - [Project Name 3] → Brief description
 ...